symbol/symbol-docs/source/guides/account.rst

 Getting the amount of XEM sent to an account
 ********************************************

-You are going to develop a program to check the amount of XEM you have sent to some account.
+Check the amount of XEM you have sent to some account.

 Prerequisites
 =============